opencomputeproject/SAI/doc/SAI-Packet-Action-Group.md

 4. **FAST FAILOVER** - Execute the first live action bucket in the action bucket.
  Each action bucket is associated with a specific port/lag that controls whether that bucket is live/active.
 The action bucket are evaluated in the order defined by the group and the first bucket with an active port/lag is selected.

 The OpenFlow Groups can be used to achieve different forwarding behaviors like flooding, multicasting, multipathing etc. Even though the OpenFlow Group resembles some of the existing SAI objects like L2MC Group, Next hop Group and Next hop object, some of functionalities/use-cases of what the OpenFlow Controller expects cannot be achieved using the current SAI objects.

+The subsequent section has example uses cases for openflow groups.

 ## Example Use Cases